rook/rook/Documentation/ceph-backup.md

 velero backup create <BackupName> --include-namespaces rook-ceph --include-resources pv,pvc,services,configmaps,secrets --default-volumes-to-restic
 ```

-**IMPORTANT:** make sure to back up the bucket's configmaps and secrets that are located in a different namespace.
+**IMPORTANT:** In addition to backing up the resources in the `rook-ceph` namespace, make sure to back up the bucket's configmaps and secrets that are located in the application namespace.

 As Velero change ClusterIP from `MON` services on restore, we need to backup the `yamls` so `MON` can form quorum again.